 Photocopies must be paid for before processing.

-Note: Beginning July 1, 2010 recording fees for the State of Colorado will increase to $11.00 for the first page and $5.00 for each page thereafter.
+Recording fees for the State of Colorado are $11.00 for the first page and $5.00 for each page thereafter.
 Fees for plats, surveys, UCC’s Federal Tax Liens and Release of Federal Tax Liens, Mining Claims and Torrens documents are unchanged due to Colorado Revised Statutes already in place setting the fees for those types of documents C.R.S.
 (38-25-105(iv)96)

 General Recording: Documents up to 8 1/2″x 14″ $11.00 for the first page and $5 for each additional page.